Ashwin7mak/qbui/BASIC_INSTALL.md

 By default, the server runs in local development mode, meaning a local configuration file must be defined.
 As this file is not tracked by git, to run locally, you will need to do the following:

-- copy \<project root\>qbui/ui/server/src/config/environment/local.js.sample into local.js
+- Make a copy of \<project root\>qbui/ui/server/src/config/environment/local.js.sample called local.js
-- copy \<project root\>qbui/ui/server/src/config/environment/e2e.js.sample into e2e.js
+- Make a copy \<project root\>qbui/ui/server/src/config/environment/e2e.js.sample called e2e.js

 Edit both files and switch to the commented out values for javaHost, eeHost and eeHostPort so you point to the trunk integration environment